Ziro Musical Festival 2026: Where, When, and Why?

 What is the Ziro Music Festival?

 The Ziro Music Festival is an annual outdoor music festival held in the Ziro Valley of Arunachal Pradesh, India.
-It showcases a diverse range of music genres, including indie rock, folk, and cultural performances by artists from India and around the world.
+It showcases a diverse range of music genres.
+Some of them are indie rock, folk, and cultural performances by artists from India and around the world.
 The festival aims to promote the rich cultural heritage of the local Apatani tribe while fostering eco-tourism.

 Do attendees need permits to visit Ziro?